Learn to create iPhone games and publish your own game to the App Store.

 We built template games to speed up development time.
 These were essentially working prototypes, made for modding and easy UI adaption.
 Menus, layouts, and UX by me.
 Sprites and backgrounds by Seth Byrd.

-Problem #2 is that the types of games people often want to make are overly-complicated and hard to produce.
+Another issue is that the types of games students often want to make are overly-complicated and hard to make.
 From the beginning I did a lot of coaching so as to deter a student from over-scoping their game.
 Our mantra was "fun, simple, remarkable".
-The templates also helped to limit and focus a student's game and since the asssets in a template were standardized, it made making UIs much easier.
+The templates also helped to limit and focus a student's game.

 In total we made UIs for about 50 games and ultimately published about 40 games.
 Many more were published by students without a partnership with the company!
 Below are just a few!